kdesai2018/ultimate-hackathon-starting-guide/web-dev/README.md

 # Web Development
 Web development is a key skill for many software engineers.
 Have you ever wondered what actually goes into making a site like Google or GitHub?
 Web developers are the ones responsible for linking the logic of the website (back-end) to how it's presented to users like us (front-end).
 There are a lot of key components to web development, so for this guide, I'm hoping to introduce you to some key concepts and helpful resources to make your first website.

+The biggest distinction in web development is **front-end** vs. **back-end**.
+Front-end refers to the creation of the actual webpage, as well as the JavaScript that it uses to make calls to the back-end.
+Back-end is what receives requests from the front-end, and provides data, information, or whatever else it might ask for.
+The libraries and languages used for each one can be very different, so I've placed separate tutorials for each of them in this folder.
+Happy web developing!